NETWAYS/gitlab-training/day2/01_Workflows/03_Feature_Branch.md

 !SLIDE smbullets noprint
 # Feature Branch Workflow

-* Development happens in named branches
+Instead of working on `main` development happens in named branches.

-* Does not interfere with the main codebase
+* No interference with the main codebase
-* Main branch does not contain broken code
-* Branches can be rebased against the main branch on demand
+* Feature branches can be rebased against a stable `main` branch on demand
+* Ideally, the `main` branch would not contain broken code

 <center><img src="../../_images/mermaid/workflow-branches.mmd.png" alt="Feature Branch Workflow"/></center>

 !SLIDE smbullets printonly
 # Feature Branch Workflow

-* Feature development happens in named branches
+Instead of working on `main` development happens in named branches.

-* Does not interfere with the main codebase
+* No interference with the main codebase
-* Main branch does not contain broken code
-* Branches can be rebased against stable main branch on demand
+* Feature branches can be rebased against a stable `main` branch on demand
+* Ideally, the `main` branch would not contain broken code

 <center><img src="../../_images/mermaid/workflow-branches.mmd.png" alt="Feature Branch Workflow" width="75%" /></center>

 !SLIDE smbullets
-# Feature Branch Workflow - How it works
+# Feature Branch Workflow - Creating Branches

-* Create a new branch every time you start new work
-* Use descriptive branch names (`feature/new-login`, `fix/db-error`)
-* Branch names can mirror issue names and numbers (`feature/new-login-1`)
-* Changes within a branch are similar to the centralized workflow
+A new branch is created for a particular feature (or bugfix).

-* Push branches to central repository for collaboration with other developers
+* Feature branches can be pushed for collaboration with other developers
+* Feature branches are eventually merged into `main` and deleted

+Hint: Use descriptive branch names, e.g. `feature/docs-workflows` or `fix/login-bug`.

 !SLIDE smbullets
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Use Feature Branches